dislovemartin/prompts/prompt-engineering/rules/README.md

 2. Include specific examples to illustrate guidelines
 3. Keep code examples up-to-date with the current tech stack
 4. Document any controversial decisions or trade-offs

+## Integration with Validation System

+The rules in this directory are integrated with the validation system:

+1. The prompt validator can check implementation guides against these rules
+2. Validation reports will highlight compliance with or divergence from these rules
+3. Rules can be referenced in core definitions to maintain consistency

 ## Contributing